xiewu/atuinsh-desktop/docs/docs/getting-started.md

+---
+description: Create your first executable runbook with blocks, templating, and serial execution.
+---

 # :material-rocket-launch: Getting Started with Atuin Desktop

 Welcome to Atuin Desktop!
 This guide will help you understand runbooks and get you up and running quickly.